sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - This books seems to have much more typos than DMIA (even wrong hints like Problem 6.6...) and it has many ambiguous description (TODO give one specific example of such one ambiguous description).
   - typo like "more than $\sqrt{n}$ steps" in p361.
 ## notice
-- I only did problems referred to in the main contents because some of them are very interesting and Enlightening.
+- I only did problems *referred to in the main contents* because some of them are very interesting and Enlightening.
+  IMHO they are probably not in IN-CLASS QUESTIONS and ASSIGNMENTS, so not in this [solution](https://github.com/spamegg1/Math-for-CS-solutions?tab=readme-ov-file).
 - starting from checking problems in chapter 8 where I have read up to 9.3 finished in mcs.pdf, I began reading mcs_2018.pdf (difference between these 2 books see `compare_bmk.awk`) TODO compare these [2 files](https://www.adobe.com/acrobat/how-to/compare-two-pdf-files.html)